rasoftwaredivision/RisingArjun/README.md

 11.9 Remove all fake data from all CVS files inside src/main/resources/config/liquibase/data/

 11.10 run mvnw to lunch application.
-This will made desired changes in DB
+This will made desired changes in DB.
+The applicaton can also be run from IDE by right clicking on RisingarjunApp and then Runs As "Java Application".

 12. Application opens on 8080 port.
     Application is not able to fetch data is DB connection is already established by some other process.